electricbolt/bindkit/README.md

 A simple to use two-way data binding framework for iOS.  **Only one API to learn**.

-Supports Objective-C, Swift 3 and 4, Xcode 8, 9 and 10, iOS 8 and above.
+Supports Objective-C, Swift 5, Xcode 10.2, iOS 8 and above.

 Ships as a cocoapod or static library ready for you to link into your app (or you can include the source directly into your project).
 The static library is built as a 'fat' library and includes the following architectures: i386, x86_64, armv7s, armv7, arm64 and bitcode.

+### Looking for an older version?

+Tagged version 1.0.0 supports Objective-C, Swift 3 and 4, Xcode 8, 9 and 10, iOS 8 and above.

 ### Currently supported views